OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### initiateDeviceRecovery
 A user can control their tokens using their authorized device(s).
-If a user loses an authorized device, she can recover access to their tokens by authorizing a new device via the recovery process.
+If a user loses their authorized device, the user can recover access to her tokens by authorizing a new device by initiating the recovery process.

 ```javascript
 /**